-- 125. The Defendant Retailers' supply of the Fake Glucosamine Sulfate Supplements to Class Members for personal, family or household purposes were "consumer transactions" within the meaning of s.
-1 of the Ontario Consumer Protection Act, 2002. - 126.
-The Defendant Retailers' representations on the label of the Fake Glucosamine Sulfate Supplements that the product contained glucosamine sulfate when it did not, were false or misleading and are "unfair practices" within the meaning of s.
+The Defendants' supply of the Fake Glucosamine Sulfate Supplements to Class Members for personal, family or household purposes were "consumer transactions" within the meaning of s.
+1 of the Ontario Consumer Protection Act, 2002.

+The Defendants' representations on the label of the Fake Glucosamine Sulfate Supplements that the product contained glucosamine sulfate when it did not, were false or misleading and are "unfair practices" within the meaning of s.
 14 of the Ontario Consumer Protection Act, 2002.

-127. The Class Members are entitled to repayment of the full purchase price or, in the alternative, damages for the loss suffered in the amount of the purchase price paid, pursuant to s.
+The Class Members are entitled to repayment of the full purchase price or, in the alternative, damages for the loss suffered in the amount of the purchase price paid, pursuant to s.
 18 of the Ontario Consumer Protection Act, 2002.
+The Defendant Manufacturers are jointly and severally liable, with the Defendant Retailers, for the resulting compensation, pursuant to s.
+18(12) of the Ontario Consumer Protection Act, 2002.